lawrennd/old_talks/_ai/narrowing-the-intelligence-gap.md

 ---
 layout: slides
-title: "Narrowing the Intelligence Gap
+title: "Narrowing the Intelligence Gap"
 abstract: >
   How are we making computers do the things we used to associate only with humans?
 Have we made a breakthrough in understanding human intelligence?